svenvc/blog/2025-09-15-elixir-google-authenticator.md

 Sept 15, 2025

 Google Authenticator and many compatible alternatives implement time-based one time passwords (TOTP) with a specific set of parameters for two-factor authentication (2FA).
-How difficut would it be to perform the calculation behind Google Authenticator in Elixir ?
+How difficult would it be to perform the calculation behind Google Authenticator in Elixir ?

 A long time ago I wrote a similar article, [The code behind Google Authenticator](https://medium.com/concerning-pharo/the-code-behind-google-authenticator-9c59c606a572), which used Pharo Smalltalk as implementation language.
 It still is a good introduction so I won’t repeat the basics here.